 Misc Global trophies

-These miscellaneous trophies can be earned anywhere in the game.
+The miscellaneous trophies in this portion of our Ty the Tasmanian Tiger Trophy Guide can be earned anywhere in the game.
 The one you will likely want to get out of the way as soon as possible is this one:

 Game Over, Man!